 Price and Value

 There are so many different styles of and materials used to produce a cot or cot bed, so prices can vary drastically.
-You may find a budget cots as cheap as £70, up to a high end stylish model worth £1500 or more!
-It mostly comes down to the material, craftsmanship, finishes. i.e luxurious woods, detail added, glossy finish and features of item.
+You may find a budget cots as low as £70, a high end model may worth £1500 or more.
+It mostly comes down to the amount of material, quality of material, craftsmanship, finishes and packaging. i.e. luxurious woods, detail profile, features and protection for transit.

-Most domestic cots are made of natural wood, with Pine being the most commonly used.
-It’s a soft wood, prone to scratches and dents, but is also a super renewable material giving an excellent finish on a cot.
-Poplar is another soft wood but not as widely available as Pine.
-Birch, Beech and Oak are hard woods, which make them more expensive.
+Most domestic cots are made of natural wood, Pine being the most commonly used.
+A soft wood, prone to scratches and dents, but super renewable material giving an excellent finish.
+Poplar is another soft wood but not as widely available.
+Birch, Beech and Oak are hard woods, not as environmental friendly, which make them more expensive.
 Furniture made of hard woods are often a little more resistant to wear and tear.

-Ideally the cot can be used again for another new baby, but not the mattress, cot mattress must be replaced with new for each baby.
+Ideally the cot can be used again for another new baby, but mattress must be replaced with new.

 Style and features

 Style and features of cot bed are personally preferences.
-Stylish design such as sleigh would cost you more.
-The retail price would increase if the cot has more of curves, or upholstery.
-Cot design with straight lines only with little profile detail would cost much less, but may serve the purpose well also. .
+Stylish design such as sleigh would attract higher cost.
+The price increase if the cot has more of curves, upholstery and added features.
+Cot design with straight lines and few profile detail, cost much less, serve the purpose, but sacrificed convenience features and quality.

 Space to position the cot

 Before your purchase your cot, always double check dimensions to where you going to place the cot in your home!!
 It is recommended that baby sleep with parents in the same room for the first 6 months.
-Plan how you going to do this, if the same cot would fit in your room as well as nursery room? same going for nappy changing space, it need to be convenient to you, day and night.
+Plan how you going to do this, if the same cot would fit in your room as well as nursery room?
+Same with nappy changing arrangement, it need to be convenient to you, day and night.

-It is extremely important to check if the crib, cot or cot bed, meet the latest safety standards, AND approved by a reputable international laboratories.
+It is extremely important to check if the crib, cot or cot bed, meet the latest safety standards, approved by a reputable international laboratory.

-If the item is available with other national resellers, usually means the item meet British and European safety standards.
-As national resellers, would have audited each new product to ensure safe to general public.
-Hence, it must be certified by a reputable international laboratories, such as Intertek (UK origin) or SGS (Switzerland origin).
+If the item is available vie reputable national resellers, usually means the item has been audited to ensure public safety, therefore conform to British and European safety standards, and certified by a reputable international laboratories, such as Intertek (UK origin) or SGS (Switzerland origin).

-Be cautious, if an item only available through the seller and some online market place, i.e. Amazon, eBay, etc. These marketplaces does not audit product before sell through its websites.
-Seller may well state the product meet the standards, but potentially inadequately checked in house only, or through a unreliable third party.
+Be cautious, if an item only available through the seller and an online market, with no audit in place to list product for sale.
+Seller may well state the product meet the standards, but potentially inadequately checked.

 Children bed — BS 8509:2008+A1:2011 Safety requirements – Children’s beds for domestic use.